SatelliteQE/robottelo/docs/index.rst

 On Fedora, you can install these with the following command:

-Recommendation: Create virtual python environment for the following setup.
+Recommendation: Create a virtual python environment for the following setup.
-Create virtual environment for python 3.x::
++ Create directory where you want to install Robottelo Create virtual environment for python 3.x::
 $ python3 -m venv /path/to/new/virtual/environment
 To activate virtual environment: